-Curvy ‘Sports Illustrated’ Bombshell Marquita Pring Shakes Hers Hips In Yellow Bikini As She Goes Fly Fishing
+Curvy ‘Sports Illustrated’ Bombshell Marquita Pring Shakes Her Hips In Yellow Bikini As She Goes Fly Fishing

-Marquita Pring is still experiencing the high of shooting her very first spread for Sports Illustrated Swimsuit Issue as part of its 2020 rookie class, which means she has been sharing snippets of her shoot with her Instagram fans.
+Marquita Pring is still experiencing the high of her very first spread for Sports Illustrated: Swimsuit Edition as part of its 2020 rookie class, which means she has been sharing snippets of her shoot with her Instagram fans.
 Earlier this week, the model took to the popular social media platform to post a Boomerang of herself in which she is fly fishing in a bikini that puts her curves in full evidence.

 In the clip, the model is seen holding a rod in one of her hands while shaking her hips from side to side as she stands between two men who are also fly fishing.
 The model is wearing a bright yellow two-piece bathing suit that consists of a classic triangle top with straps that tie up behind her neck.
 Over her bikini top, she wore a dark green top that ties up at the front and features long sleeves.
 The top also covers about the same as the swimsuit, leaving her cleavage still fully on display.

-Pring teamed her tops with a pair of matching yellow bikini bottoms that whose straps tie up on the sides, sitting high on her hips and lower at the front.
-The model completed her look with a pair of thigh-high rubber boots that allows her to fish in the river without getting her feet wet.
+Pring teamed her tops with a pair of matching yellow bikini bottoms whose straps tie up on the sides, sitting high on her hips and lower at the front.
+The model completed her look with a pair of thigh-high rubber boots that allow her to fish in the river without getting her feet wet.
 The boots match her outfit in similar shades of green and yellow.

 The model shot her spread at the Brush Creek Ranch in Wyoming, which is where the first group of models just finished the first shoot for the 2020 edition, as Sports Illustrated Swimsuit noted on its Instagram.